crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/cti_api/integration_opencti.md

 ## Installation

 You can check the [install guide on our repository](https://github.com/crowdsecurity/cs-opencti-internal-enrichment-connector/blob/main/docs/INSTALLATION_GUIDE.md)
-We'll give you an overview of the steps there after.
+We'll give you an overview of the steps thereafter.

 ### Via Docker Compose using the official repo

 Add a `connector-crowdsec` in your `docker-compose.yml` file containing your OpenCTI deployment.
-Replace environment value `ChangeMe`  with appropriate values.
+Replace the environment value `ChangeMe`  with appropriate values.

 ```yaml
   connector-crowdsec: